HP LaptopHP Omen 15

 Uncover the stickers.
 You can see the RAM is soldered to the motherboard.

-HP Omen 15 not provide spare RAM slot, so the RAM cannot upgrade.
+HP Omen 15 does not provide a spare RAM slot, so the RAM cannot be upgraded.

 This is a special screw securing the motherboard, so you cannot remove the motherboard unless you have the special screwdriver.